bcalpecho/TROPI_CPRxChla/README.md

-# Modeling Continuous Plankton Recorder Surveys
+# Modelling Continuous Plankton Recorder Surveys

-Repository for MSc thesis project on assessing the changes in global zooplankton community resolved to trophic groups (omnivores, carnivores, and gelatinous filter-feeders) across the satellite-derived chlorophyll-a gradient.
+Repository for a research project on assessing the changes of the global zooplankton community resolved to trophic groups (omnivores, carnivores, and gelatinous filter-feeders) across the satellite-derived chlorophyll-a gradient.
 The project uses the combined data of CPR Surveys of the Australian CPR, the Atlantic CPR, the North Pacific CPR, and the Southern Ocean CPR.

 ### Data availability.
 Our findings are supported by open-access datasets.
 The data of Continuous Plankton Recorder surveys are available in their respective online repositories.